Jekwwer/markdown-docs-kit/templates/CODE_OF_CONDUCT.md

 ## Our Pledge

-I pledge to make participation in this project a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, caste, color, religion, or sexual identity and orientation.
+We pledge to make participation in this project a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, caste, color, religion, or sexual identity and orientation.

-I am committed to acting and interacting in ways that contribute to an open, welcoming, diverse, inclusive, and healthy project environment.
+We are committed to acting and interacting in ways that contribute to an open, welcoming, diverse, inclusive, and healthy project environment.

 ## Our Standards